bfeitknecht/vault/sem4/FMFP/VRL/FMFP-v-w08.md

 $$
 - if there exists a finite derivation tree of rule applications resulting in a transition, then that can be written $\vdash \langle \mathsfit{s}, \sigma \rangle \to \sigma' \iff \exists T.\rho(T) \equiv \langle \mathsfit{s}, \sigma \rangle \to \sigma'$
 - build up derivation tree from bottom until reach axioms, then top down to fill in states
-- statements do not necessarily terminate, `while true do skip end`
+- statements do not necessarily terminate, i.e. `while true do skip end`
 -